 - Tailored Support for Older Adults (TSOA): TSOA is non-traditional Medicaid and has different eligibility requirements.
 Depending on the level of benefits your loved one is eligible for, services such as adult day care can provide a break for full-time caregivers.
 Qualifying for and applying for this program can be complicated.
 Contact Lifespan Respite at email@example.com to get an emailed copy of TSOA Guide 2021 from Solid Ground-Benefits Legal Assistance.
 The publication covers income and resource guidelines, where and how to apply, available benefits.
 Also covers the Medicaid Alternative Care (MAC) program.
 Or, contact Community Living Connections Washington State for help applying.

-- Volunteer Chore Services: Provides chore services (household chores, shopping, yard care, etc.) to low-income and disabled individuals.
+- Catholic Charities Volunteer Services: Provides chore services (household chores, shopping, yard care, etc.) to low-income and disabled individuals.
 Offered through Catholic Community Services of Western Washington.

 - WA State Developmental Disabilities Administration: Serves adults and children who have an intellectual or developmental disability.
 DDA administers Medicaid Home and Community-Based Services Waivers (HCBS), some of which offer respite as a benefit.

 - State Department of Veterans Affairs: Offers up to 30 days per calendar year for family caregivers of veterans in their centers or in their communities.